davidclough/node/_documents/javascript-guide/javascript-guide.md

     console.log(myObject[3]);                   // 666
     console.log(myObject.length);               // 4

 It is commonly used when setting the `prototype` property of a constructor function.
-In the [Example Inheritance Tree](#language-objects-example-inheritance) section `create()` is used to assign a value to the prototype of Bird.
+In the [Sample Inheritance Tree](#language-objects-example-inheritance) section `create()` is used to assign a value to the prototype of Bird.

 Also see [MDN - Object.create()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/create).